640 South State StreetDover, Delaware 19901

 Glucose, or the amount of sugar in your blood.

 Other blood tests, including blood count; magnesium; calcium; amylase; blood urea nitrogen, or BUN; creatinine and phosphorus; ketones; and lactate level tests.
-These tests indicate how well your kidneys are working.
+These tests show how well your kidneys are working.

-Urine tests may also be done to determine how well your kidneys are working and to check overall health.
+Urine tests may also be done to find out how well your kidneys are working and to check overall health.

 Chest X-ray, or CXR, to look at your lungs, or other radiology studies.

-If your doctor suspects you have a lung disease or heart condition, you may need another set of tests to evaluate how well your lungs work.
+If your healthcare provider suspects you have a lung disease or heart condition, you may need another set of tests to see how well your lungs work.
 These may include:

 Spirometry.
 This test measures the amount of air you can breathe in and out, and how forcefully you can exhale.

 Lung volume measurements.
-These tests calculate how much you can inhale, how much you can exhale, and how much air is left in your lungs after you exhale.
+These tests find out how much you can inhale, how much you can exhale, and how much air is left in your lungs after you exhale.

 Lung diffusion capacity.
 This test measures the amount of oxygen that passes from your lungs to your bloodstream.